aalykiot/dune/docs/the-runtime.md

 ### Event Loop

-This section will not delve into the intricacies of the event-loop's internals, as that is a topic for an entirely different README.
+This section will not explore the intricacies of the event-loop's internals, as that is a topic for an entirely different README.
 Instead, it will focus on how the `event-loop` is utilized by the runtime to dispatch operations and receive results.

 Here is the link to the repo: https://github.com/aalykiot/dune-event-loop